For further detail about risk assessment of FOSSIT, please see

 - If there is no dysphagia or odynophagia and examination of oropharynx and neck is normal, and there are no other red flags, then reassure strongly.
 Few will return, but they should be advised to if they are in higher risk groups (smoking, over 40)

-- If the patient, age > 40, re-presents with FOSSIT and this is increasing, an urgent referral or urgent suspicion of cancer referral should be made to ENT depending on the symptoms and level of risk.
-The risk calculator opens a new window should help in determining the level of urgency.
+- If the patient, age > 40, re-presents with FOSSIT and this is increasing, an urgent or urgent suspicion of cancer referral should be made to ENT depending on the symptoms and level of risk.

 - Persistent globus without red flags should be referred routinely for an ENT examination.